flutter/website/src/docs/release/breaking-changes/parent-data-widget-generic-type.md

 `FrogSize.applyParentData` wants to operate on).
 Additionally, the new `debugTypicalAncestorWidgetClass` is implemented for this `ParentDataWidget` subclass.
 It returns the type of a typical ancestor `RenderObjectWidget` for this `ParentDataWidget`.
-Most of the times, you just want to return the old generic type here (`FrogJar` in this example).
+Most of the time, you just want to return the old generic type here (`FrogJar` in this example).

 ## Timeline

-This change was made in January of 2020 after the v1.13.7 release.
+This change landed in 1.17.

 ## References